ANURAG-DVS/Gmail-Perplexity-Integration-Only-MacOS-/README.md

 ## 📞 Support

-If you find this project helpful, please consider:
+### Enterprise Support
+For enterprise deployments, custom integrations, or commercial licensing inquiries, please contact us through GitHub Issues with the "enterprise" label.

+### Community Support
-- ⭐ Starring the repository
+- ⭐ **Star the repository** to show your support
-- 🐛 Reporting bugs
+- 🐛 **Report bugs** with detailed reproduction steps
-- 💡 Suggesting new features
+- 💡 **Suggest features** through GitHub Issues
+- 📖 **Read documentation** for comprehensive guides
+- 💬 **Join discussions** in GitHub Discussions

+### Professional Services
+This project is designed with enterprise scalability in mind.
+For organizations requiring:
-- 📢 Sharing with others
+- Custom integrations with existing systems
+- Advanced security configurations
+- Multi-tenant deployments
+- Professional support and maintenance

+Please reach out through GitHub Issues with detailed requirements.

 ---

-**Made with ❤️ for productivity enthusiasts**
+**Built with enterprise-grade architecture for professional productivity**